dereksonderegger/141/docs/03_Amounts.md

 We might consider changing the faceting to stack the countries, but this makes it much harder to compare countries to see which has a higher life expectancy.
 <img src="03_Amounts_files/figure-html/unnamed-chunk-11-1.png" width="672" />

 We could have also used color to indicate which country is which, but this produces a bit of a *spaghetti plot* and is difficult to interpret.
-However, it is easier to identify when Japan's life expectancy surpaced the rest of the G7 countries.
+However, it is easier to identify when Japan's life expectancy surpassed the rest of the G7 countries.
 <img src="03_Amounts_files/figure-html/unnamed-chunk-12-1.png" width="672" />